Rothamsted/knetminer-common/README.md

 Again, you'll need to define your github credentials, in order to push new tags.

 This version is designed to completely automate the download of our build files into your local project copy, every time you build (from GH Actions).
-You might need some customisation, by working with copies of the files above.
+You might need some customisation, by either working with a copy of the build file above, or by leveraging build script handlers (see next paragraph).

-Another function that `build.sh` has is to check if the build was triggered by a [periodically scheduled workflow][65] or not.
+Another function that `build.sh` has is checking if the build was triggered by a [periodically scheduled workflow][65] or not.
 If that's the case, the script proceeds with an actual build only if there have been github commits since the last build.

 Finally, note that we try to keep our CI scripts as independent as possible from the particular CI framework that is being used.

 [30]: https://docs.github.com/en/free-pro-team@latest/actions/quickstart
 [50]: knetminer-archetype/src/main/resources/archetype-resources/.github/workflows/build.yml